Pesinario/The-Farmer-Was-Replaced/README.md

 - Inlined statements (e.g., `else: return False`)

 ## About my repository (and its branches)
-- The `stable` branch has pretty much **all** of the code I made that is in use (and some older, unused code) for the game in legacy version `jul-2024`, accessible through the steam beta feature.
+- The `jul-2024` branch has pretty much **all** of the code I made that is in use (and some older, unused code) for the game in legacy version `jul-2024`, accessible through the steam beta feature.
-  - I have plans to rename `stable` to `jul-2024` for archiving purposes after reaching the goals (detailed below), and continue the project on the latest release of the game.
 - The `legacy` branch represents the state of the code slightly after successfully completing my first timed run, and only exists to watch how far the project has come.
 - The `dev` branch is where the more cutting edge features live, but they _may_ not be very stable, and no guarantees are given, it gets merged into `stable` every now and then.